The Definitive Cyber Security Guide for Small to Medium Businesses

 - Are all administrative accounts only permitted to perform administrator activity, with no access to internet or external email?

-If you can confirm your organisations have these fifteen steps covered, then you’ve definitely covered the basic essentials.
-Of course, this is not all you need to protect your business but it’s a good foundation.
-Further analyse and audit your systems regularly, and follow the investigative steps we listed earlier (LINK back here) to make sure you’ve got all your bases covered.
+Cover these steps, and you’ve covered the essentials.
+Of course, this is not all you need to protect your business.
+Make time in your schedule to further analyse and audit your systems regularly, and follow the investigative steps we listed earlier to make sure you’ve got all your bases covered.

 Other Cyber Security Resources